yakout/yakout.github.io/_posts/2026-01-16-shameless-ai.md

   overlay_image: /assets/images/shameless-ai-overlay.jpg
 ---

 The last time I really went deep into the AI world was 2019.
 Back then, my AI/ML knowledge was built on the foundations of manually tuning hyperparameters, selecting the right activation functions (ReLU vs. Leaky ReLU), and worrying about whether my CNN would overfit.
-It was the era of YOLO v3, Siamese networks for one-shot learning, and the beginning of the Transformer revolution with BERT (even though the "Attention is All You Need" paper and GPT-1 preceded it around 2017–2018)—all of which I spent months studying (and summarized in my [CS 435 notes](/csed/cs-435/)).
+It was the era of YOLO v3, Siamese networks for one-shot learning, and the beginning of the Transformer revolution with BERT (even though the "Attention is All You Need" paper and GPT-1 preceded it around 2017–2018), all of which I spent months studying (and summarized in my [CS 435 notes](/csed/cs-435/)).

 It felt like "science" in the most traditional sense.
 You’d carefully design an architecture, manage gradient clipping to prevent those dreaded exploding loss functions, and wait hours for a training loop to finish, only to find out you had a "brain fart" in your reward function.